Raising standards through the PSA

 Read more about the Accredited Register Programme

-The National Counselling Society’s register is accredited by the Accredited Register programme and this means that our organisation meets all eleven of the Authority’s standards which include being committed to public protection, risk management, education and training, governance, providing information, managing complaints and managing the register effectively.
+The National Counselling Society’s register is accredited by the Accredited Register programme, which means that our organisation meets all eleven of the Authority’s standards including being committed to public protection, risk management, education and training, governance, providing information, managing complaints and managing the register effectively.

 This means that when clients choose a counsellor from an Accredited Register, they have the assurance that the counsellor has met the high standards required to be listed on the register.

 Registrants are entitled to use the Accredited Register Quality mark as a sign that they are on a register that meets the Authority’s rigorous standards.

 Search for a counsellor on the NCS Accredited Register.

 The National Counselling Society is responsible for ensuring that those individuals who wish to join the Society and have their details listed on the Accredited Register meet the high standards set for the Society by the Professional standards Authority.

 All applications are assessed by the Society and, as well as providing evidence of educational qualifications, references and professional insurance, all registrants are required to be bound by the Society’s Code of Ethics and Complaints Policy.

 Full details of the criteria for membership are given in the 'Become a Member' section of the website.

 Successful applicants are given a membership certificate that is renewed annually and their details are published on the Society’s Accredited Register, found in the 'Find a Counsellor' section of the website.